 I mean, there are so many amazing things to do in Saratoga Springs that you could easily spend weeks here without getting bored.
 But don’t worry, I’ll just stick to a few highlights.

-One MUST is the Saratoga Spa State Park where you’ll find springs, spas, and hiking galore!
+One MUST is the Saratoga Spa State Park where you’ll find New York hot springs, spas, and hiking galore!
 Plus, golfing and museums!